 - Personalisation - some models offer you additional control over the temperature and length of your brew.
 The Creatista allows you 11 different levels of milk frothing, for precise coffee-making.

-- Smartphone controls - the Prodigio and Expert machines can be controlled via the Nespresso app on your smartphone or tablet, using Bluetooth.
+- Smartphone controls - the Expert machines can be controlled via the Nespresso app on your smartphone or tablet, using Bluetooth.

 Is Nespresso your best bet?
 If you're still not sure, compare all coffee machine types and check our Best Buy coffee machines to see which models we rate best for coffee overall.